Paisley witches: Modern interpretation

-The anxiety induced in Christian Shaw by Catherine Campbell's curse may have brought on a conversion disorder in the young girl, the modern name for what was once known as hysteria.
+The anxiety induced in Christian Shaw by Katherine Campbell's curse may have brought on a conversion disorder in the young girl, the modern name for what was once known as hysteria.
 The term "conversion" derives from Sigmund Freud's idea that anxiety can be converted into physical symptoms such as the seizures displayed by Shaw.

 Michael Wasser has commented that witch trials tended to occur at times of crisis such as Scotland experienced during the late 1690s.
-The Glorious Revolution of 1688, although it had restored the "presbyterian polity of the kirk", nevertheless left many "disappointed at the low moral tone and lack of religious enthusiasm of their compatriots".
+The Glorious Revolution of 1688, although it had restored the "Presbyterian polity of the kirk", nevertheless left many "disappointed at the low moral tone and lack of religious enthusiasm of their compatriots".
 The Glencoe Massacre of 1692 and the subsequent inquiry had "eroded the moral legitimacy of the government", and a series of harvest failures from 1695 onwards led to a period of famine.
-There was also the threat of a French invasion: "as the Bargarron witches were being tried, taxes and troops were being levied in the west to repel the expected invaders".
+There was also the threat of a French invasion: "as the Bargarran witches were being tried, taxes and troops were being levied in the west to repel the expected invaders".

-In 1839 a small hole was discovered in the wall of Shaw's bedroom at Bargarron House, which by then had become a local attraction, through which an accomplice may have passed the items she supposedly removed from her mouth.
+In 1839 a small hole was discovered in the wall of Shaw's bedroom at Bargarran House, which by then had become a local attraction, through which an accomplice may have passed the items she supposedly removed from her mouth.

+Documents

+A manuscript describing the case is kept in the Mitchell Library, Glasgow.
+Historian George Neilson, who procured the manuscript on behalf of city librarian Francis Thornton Barrett described its provenance in an article in The Scottish Historical Review in 1910.
+"That the book was originally the property of the Shaw family seems open to little doubt."
+In particular, he suggests that it belonged to Christian's father, John Shaw.